hypercomplexbear/NewHypercomplex-Trionion/README_EN.md

 ---

-## 五.
-Normalization (Normalize)
+## E. Normalization (Normalize)

 Gemini suggested that I implement a Normalize operation button, which scales the vector proportionally back to a total modulus of unit length 1 when the values explode, making it easier to study.
 I wasn't entirely sure of its critical importance initially, but I built it anyway.
 Naturally, the Python implementation was handled by Gemini.
 It achieves this by dividing each of the four coefficients \((a, b, c, d)\) individually by the total modulus $\sqrt{a^2 + b^2 + c^2 + d^2}$.

 ---

-## 六.
-Conclusion: Rather than saying this fascinating trinion system was created by me, it would be more accurate to say it was **discovered**.
+## F. Conclusion: Rather than saying this fascinating trinion system was created by me, it would be more accurate to say it was **discovered**.
 It possesses far too many wondrous coincidences and structural symmetries, leaving numerous areas highly deserving of deeper exploration and rigorous research.
 For instance:

 * 1. Can the initial concept of "extracting the square root of an angle" be mathematically validated and sustained?
 Conversely, what about exponentiation operations applied to angles?
 * 2. This hypercomplex system is merely built upon assumptions optimized for calculation convenience.
 We could also experiment with modifying the foundation to $j^2 = 1 + i$ (which represents a $45^\circ$ angle on the \(Xi\)-plane); by doing so, we would obtain the table shown below: